Raheem Kassam: Career

+In June 2018, Kassam helped organise and held a speech at a 10,000-people strong "Free Tommy" demonstration in London in support of counter-jihad activist Tommy Robinson.

 In 2018, Kassam joined the Institut des sciences sociales, économiques et politiques (Institute of Social, Economic and Political Sciences), founded by politicians in the far-right National Front Marion Maréchal-Le Pen and Thibaut Monnier, in Lyon, France.

 In March 2019, Kassam and lawyer Will Chamberlain purchased Human Events, a conservative American digital-only publication, from Salem Media Group for $300,000.
 Kassam became Global editor-in-chief of Human Events when it was re-launched on 1 May.
 Human Events announced that Kassam would be leaving the outlet on 8 August.

 In July 2019, the Australian Labor Party called for Kassam to be banned from entering the country.
-Shadow Home Affairs Minister Senator Kristina Keneally said "We should not allow career bigots — a person who spreads hate speech about Muslims, about women, about gay and lesbian people — to enter our country with the express intent of undermining equity and equality."
+Shadow Home Affairs Minister Senator Kristina Keneally said, "We should not allow career bigots — a person who spreads hate speech about Muslims, about women, about gay and lesbian people — to enter our country with the express intent of undermining equity and equality."

 In October 2019, Kassam began co-hosting War Room: Impeachment, a daily radio show and podcast with Steve Bannon, to nudge the White House and its allies into taking a more focused and aggressive posture to counteract the impeachment inquiry against Donald Trump.

 While ballots were being counted in the 2020 election, Kassam promoted claims by Donald Trump intended to cast doubt on the legitimacy of the election.

 Political views

 Kassam has described himself as a nationalist.
 Kassam's politics have frequently been described as far-right by mainstream commentators and sources.
 He has also been described by media and academic sources as a figure in the alt-right.
 When running for leader in 2016, Kassam supported the repeal of a ban on former members of the National Front and British National Party white nationalist parties from joining UKIP.

 Kassam has described Islam as a "fascistic and totalitarian ideology", described the Quran as "fundamentally evil", stated that "we are at war with Shari'a" and has supported curbing Muslim immigration to the United Kingdom.
-He has been described as a counter-jihadist by MEND.
+He has been described as a part of the counter-jihad movement.

 Kassam's political and media strategies have been described as "shock and awful" tactics.
 Kassam has been a persistent critic of Labour Party Mayor of London Sadiq Khan, accusing him of turning the city into a "shithole" and having links to terrorism and extremism.